This quick and easy Goan Fish Curry is an Indian-inspired camping dinner! Prepare this sardine curry on a camp stove in less than 30 minutes.

 Do I Need Special Cooking Equipment?

 This recipe is written for camp stove cooking.
-I use a two burner Coleman stove with a propane tank.
+I use a Coleman Classic Propane Stove.

 Other kitchen equipment that you might want (like a pot and pan) is listed in the recipe to help you plan and pack.